butaixianran/snowflake/README.md

 import (
 	"fmt"

-	"github.com/bwmarrin/snowflake"
+	"github.com/butaixianran/snowflake"
 )

 func main() {

-	// Create a new Node with a Node number of 1 node, err := snowflake.NewNode(1)
+	// Create a new Node with a IDC number of 3 and a Node number of 1 node, err := snowflake.NewNode(3, 1)
 	if err != nil {
 		fmt.Println(err)
 		return